olavorw/VC1/README.md

 ## Agreements

-Please take notice to the [Code of Conduct](https://github.com/olanorw/voicechanger?tab=coc-ov-file) and License before installation.
-By installing, running, or using this software, you agree to the [Code of Conduct](https://github.com/olanorw/voicechanger?tab=coc-ov-file) and acknowledge the license.
+Please take notice to the EULA and License before installation.
+By installing, running, or using this software, you agree to the EULA and acknowledge the M.I.T. license.

 ## Installation